odoo/documentation/content/applications/sales/point_of_sale/payment_methods/terminals.rst

 Connecting and integrating a payment terminal with your POS system allows you to accept multiple payment options, including credit and debit cards, making the payment process more efficient.

+.. _terminals/configuration:

 Configuration
 =============

-Go to the :doc:`application settings <../configuration>`, scroll down to the :guilabel:`Payment Terminals` section, and tick your terminal's checkbox.
+Go to the :ref:`application settings <configuration/settings>`, scroll down to the :guilabel:`Payment Terminals` section, and tick your terminal's checkbox.

 .. image:: terminals/settings-pt.png
    :alt: checkbox in the settings to enable a payment terminal